The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 The Regulations set out a 'hierarchy' that must be taken into account when the safety of a product is being assessed.

-These standards are referred to as 'harmonised', an example being British Standard BS EN 14682: Safety of children's clothing.
+These standards are referred to as 'harmonised', an example being European standard BS EN 14682: Safety of children's clothing.
 Cords and drawstrings on children's clothing.
 Specifications.
 They give a presumption of conformity.

 Where no published standards giving a presumption of conformity exist, the safety of a product will be assessed by taking into account: